The Role of Sherpas in Climbing Mount Everest

 Therefore, readers will gain a deeper appreciation for the indispensable role played by the Sherpas in the world of mountaineering.

-The Sherpa Community and Their Significance
+The Sherpa Community and Its Significance

 Cultural Puja of the Sherpas at Everest Base Camp